-- The Knowledge and Media Technologies department of Salzburg: this department studies social media, content management and semantic technologies.
-We follow their work on KiWi (Knowledge in a Wiki) combining the wiki philosophy with methods of the Semantic Web and IKS (Interactive Knowledge Stack) providing an open source technology platform for semantically enhanced content management systems.
-In Wimmics wikis are only one of the web 2.0 platforms we consider and we really are interested in a graph based formalism bridging the different social web data structures and semantic web formalisms. - ICS-Forth: this group is developing the ICS Forth Suite for RDF which is directly based on relational database approaches which is not the case of Wimmics where our graphs could be stored in very different stores - HP Jena: this team has been developing Jena for RDF above relational databases.
+- ICS-Forth (Institute of Computer Science, Foundation for Research and Technology-Hellas, Greece): this group is developing the ICS Forth Suite for RDF which is directly based on relational database approaches which is not the case of Wimmics where our graphs could be stored in very different stores - Kno.e.sis (Ohio Center of Excellence in Knowledge-enabled Computing): this team researches, develops, and applies semantic and knowledge-enabled techniques.
+Their work addresses web, social web, sensor web, mobile accesses, services, and Cloud Computing. - HP Jena: this team has been developing Jena for RDF above relational databases.
 We use parts of the Jena platform in CORESE and KGRAM and interact with them through our W3C activities.
 Wimmics designs and experiments with many extensions of standards and considers other aspects not covered by standards such as approximate matching.